 Do you feel lonely in an empty museum?

 I do not.
 There is a kind of emptiness in such a monumental space, full of objects linking past and present, yet existing beyond everyday life.
 I quickly feel as though I am stepping into another world—yet one that is familiar, a home away from the noise of the now.
 It is also a journey through my own life, as my passion for archaeology, old walls, buildings, and all kinds of fragments has been the fil rouge since childhood.
-Over time, almost as an artistic practice and training, this has only grown stronger; I need only close my eyes to enter a kind of metaphysical collection.
+Over time, almost as an artistic practice and training, this has only grown stronger.
+I need only close my eyes to enter a kind of metaphysical collection.

 I like to imagine that de Chirico, Sironi, Morandi, and de Pisis—mentors in spirit—had similar experiences.
 Fragments are far more compelling to imagine than what has survived time without damage.
 The Metaphysical Collections I will show in July reflect my curiosities—what I have spent my life observing, but also what I now see, hear, and feel when I close my eyes.
 These portraits I paint of well known interiors, mostly in Rome, carry this same metaphysical emptiness.
 I like to free the viewer to step in and experience my refuge, my place of calm.